 - 1.7 The borrowing limits set by the Council are based on the possibility of borrowing in advance of need, should interest rates be such that it is advantageous to do so.
 The Council is currently maintaining an under-borrowed position.
 This means that the capital borrowing need (as measured by the Capital Financing Requirement), has not been fully funded with loan debt as surplus cash balances have been utilised instead.
-This strategy is prudent as investment returns are low and interest rates on borrowing are comparatively high, thus creating a high cost of carry1 for any borrowing taken up.
-The Council, along with its advisors, Link Group, will closely monitor rates and take up borrowing at the most advantageous time possible. - 1.8 Against this background and the continuing risks within the economic forecast, caution will be adopted with the 2022/23 treasury operations.
+Despite the rapidly rising interest rate environment, this strategy remains prudent as investment returns continue to be low in comparison to the rates charged on borrowing, thus creating a high cost of carry for any borrowing taken up.
+The Council, along with its advisors, Link Group, will closely monitor rates and take up borrowing at the most advantageous time possible. - 1.8 Against this background and the continuing risks within the economic forecast, caution will be adopted with the 2023/24 treasury operations.
 The Section 151 Officer will monitor interest rates in financial markets and adopt a pragmatic approach in changing circumstances.
 Borrowing will be undertaken on an assessment of the situation at the time.